JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

     ### Risks that were mitigated

-    What if the vulnerability hadn't been discovered and the credentials remained publicly available?
+    What if the vulnerability hadn't been discovered and the credentials remained publicly available?*

-    - **Cybercriminals could have gained access to the SolarMan Super Admin account**, allowing them to control nearly 1,000,000 installations.
-They could've altered system settings, disrupted services, or disabled installations, causing widespread operational issues.
+    - **Cybercriminals could have theoretically been able to gain access to the SolarMan Super Admin account**, allowing them to potentially control nearly 1,000,000 installations.
+They could theoretically have altered system settings, disrupted services, or disabled installations, causing widespread operational issues.
-    - **Sensitive information could have been exposed**, leading to data breaches.
+    - **Sensitive information could have theoretically been exposed**, leading to data breaches.
-    - **The compromised systems could have been used to deploy malware**, leading to further security incidents and potential damage to connected networks.
+    - **The compromised systems could have theoretically been used to deploy malware**, leading to further security incidents and potential damage to connected networks.
-    - **The company’s reputation could have been severely damaged**, resulting in loss of trust from customers and partners.
+    - **The company’s reputation could theoretically have been severely damaged**, resulting in loss of trust from customers and partners.

+    **Note that it is very complex to summarize any DIVD case, or make accurate and precise assumptions about which risks were specifically mitigated.
+If you have any questions, please read about our case on the CSIRT page [contact DIVD](https://www.divd.nl/contact/).*
 main:
   title: More text here
 ---